 Use A Filter

 There are filters that are made just for a turtle tank.
-These filters have more filtration media and can pass more water than a typical filter used for fishes.
+These filters have more filtration media and can pass more water than a typical filter used for fish.
 Filtering regularly will help in keeping your turtle tank clean of turtle pee and poop.

 Now that you know what causes unhealthy discoloration and the remedy, let’s move to the next topic.